JeffLong72/books/README.md

 # TODO

-Validate the post data values, currently only validates required fields have been populated.
+Validate the post data values, currently only validates that required fields have been populated.